Woodberry

 Woodberry has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects likely to impact the region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
 Notable ones are Beresfield Industrial Park Expansion, Beresfield Residential Precinct, M1 Pacific Motorway Extension to Raymond Terrace, and Thornton Rail Bridge Duplication.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.